m-abdollahi/Kermit-the-spike-sorter/README.md

-# Kermit Spike Sorter!
+# Kermit the Spike Sorter!
-Kermit Spike Sorter
+After the Muppet Show, Kermit decided to change his major to Computational Neuroscience! recently, for improve his resume, he works for free to sort spikes in your waveform (LFP)data!